 1 teaspoon balsamic vinegar

-In a small bowl combine the feta cheese with 1 tablespoon of chopped chives and the chopped basil and set aside.
+In a small bowl combine 1 tablespoon of chopped chives and the chopped basil and set aside.

 Combine the eggs, milk, ¼ teaspoon salt and 1/8 teaspoon pepper in a medium size mixing bowl and whisk well to combine.